CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/lab/lab-05-extract-live-certificate.md

 ## Part 2 — Execution Steps

 ### Step 1 — Create Artifact Directory
-From the root of your repository:
+From the root of your repository on your personal machine:

-mkdir -p labs/03-week-03-certificate-anatomy/submissions/live-certificate-analysis
+mkdir -p lab/03-week-03-certificate-anatomy/submissions/live-certificate-analysis

 ---